Needle Felted Acorn Napkin Rings

 - Felting Pad, No way around this, those needles are sharp and you need something to absorb them.

 - Acorn Caps.
 My sweet sister-in-law and her family collected some for me in the mountains of NC, but I also purchase some bigger ones online.
-I got mine from Ebay and they were PERFECT!
+Etsy has some here.

 - Brown Florist Wire.

 - Brown Rustic Wire 70′ 18 Gauge